KasparEtter/ef1p/pages/email/email.md

 The value itself then starts with the name of the [character set](#character-encoding), followed by optional language information and the encoded value.
 These three pieces of information are separated by a single quote.
-The encoding is similar to the [percent encoding](#percent-encoding) but the reserved characters which have to be encoded are different and the character set doesn't have to be UTF-8.
+The encoding is similar to the [percent encoding](#percent-encoding), but the reserved characters, which have to be encoded, are different and the character set doesn't have to be UTF-8.
 See the formal syntax in [RFC 2231](https://datatracker.ietf.org/doc/html/rfc2231#section-7) and [RFC 2045](https://datatracker.ietf.org/doc/html/rfc2045#section-5.1) for more information.